The Ultimate Guide to Tipping in Canada

 Uber Rides

-Tipping Uber drivers acknowledges that you value their service.
-You can give tips after every ride, regardless of the amount.
+You can give tips after every ride, regardless of the total fare.
 Even small tips accumulate and make a difference for drivers facing expenses like gas, maintenance, taxes, insurance and mobile data.
 Tipping can help drivers afford these costs and maintain their vehicles properly, ensuring safety for passengers.
-The recommended tip amount stands around 10 to 20 percent of the total fare.
-Typically, that ranges from $1 to $2 for short rides to $5 to $10 for longer rides.
-To do so, you can either use the in-app tipping feature or provide cash directly to the driver.
-Ultimately, tipping in Canada rewards exceptional service and shows drivers that their efforts are valued.

 Personal Care Services